 You can claim a nonrefundable tax credit up to $500 for a dependent that is your qualifying relative (not your qualifying child) and does not qualify you to claim the Child Tax Credit.
 The credit amount begins to phase out at a maximum income of $200,000 ($400,000 for Married Filing Jointly taxpayers).
 These tax credit is available for Tax Years 2018-2025 and may have age restrictions.
 Keep checking this page for updates on this credit as the IRS releases them.

-If they are not your Qualifying Child nor your Qualifying Relative, then you cannot claim them as a dependent.
-Dependents are good news when it comes to your tax return.
-That's because dependents may qualify you for other tax deductions and credits.
+If they are not your qualifying child nor your qualifying relative, then you cannot claim them as a dependent.
+Dependents are good news when it comes to your tax return because they may qualify you for other tax deductions and credits.

 Find out how to claim dependents on your tax return.

 TurboTax® is a registered trademark of Intuit, Inc.